ROAS Calculation: The Ultimate Guide to Return On Ad Spend

 A better, more complex ROAS formula:

 For a more accurate measurement, you’ll need a more complex formula.
-And in order to accurately predict and measure ROAS, there are some measurements in the middle you’ll need to find.
+In order to accurately predict and measure ROAS, you’ll need to find some measurements in the middle.
 Here’s what I mean by that…

 Now let’s plug in some numbers for a better ROAS formula example: